Work history requirement (applications submitted on or after 8 January 2026)

 If you have been out of work for over 3 months for reasons listed above, the time is not counted towards your work history.
 If you do not meet the work history requirement, you should wait with submitting the application until you meet the requirement.

-• Examples of calculating work history in situations where you have been out of work for over 3 months and have not been in an employment relationship or engaged in full-time business activities during the absence:
+Examples of calculating work history in situations where you have been out of work for over 3 months for a reason other than an acceptable reason:

 Exemption from the work history requirement can only be granted in special cases

 Granting an exemption from the work history requirement means that we make an exception and do not require you to have work history.
-You can request an exception to the work history requirement only if you apply for a permanent residence permit on the following application path:
+You can request an exception to the work history requirement only if you apply for a permanent residence permit on the application path residence of 6 years.

 In individual cases, making an exception to the work history requirement may be possible for reasons of health.
 Health reasons mean that you are incapable for work in the long term due to an illness, a disability or a disorder.